 By membership, Lewes Labour is now the biggest political movement in Lewes with around 1,500 members.
+Does that surprise you?

 And the last General Election saw a surge in the youth vote.
 We would love to see as many of those young voters as possible join Lewes Labour and help shape our national policies and local activities.